 What is Hydroforming?

-The hydroforming process is an advanced manufacturing technology for manufacturing hollow integral components by internal high-pressure molding.
+The hydroforming process is an advanced manufacturing technology used to produce hollow integral components through internal high-pressure molding.

-The principle is to take the pipe as a blank, with water as the transmission medium, the water with ultra-high-pressure force into the pipe, so that it produces pressure on the inner wall of the pipe, with the punch sealing the ends of the pipe, the use of axial feed for pipe forming to provide filler, so that the outer wall of the pipe is completely tight to the mold cavity, so as to obtain the desired shape of the part.
+The principle involves using a pipe as a blank, with water as the transmission medium.
+Ultra-high-pressure water is forced into the pipe, generating pressure on its inner wall.
+With the punch sealing both ends of the pipe and axial feed providing filler, the outer wall of the pipe expands tightly against the mold cavity, forming the desired shape.

 Hydroforming Steps for Insulated Bottles